France's economy minister calls for euro zone government with fiscal transfers

 "If the member states are not ready, as has been the case thus far, for any form of financial transfer in the currency union, we can forget the euro and the euro zone," he said in the interview, to run in the paper's Monday edition.

-"A currency union without financial equalisation - that's impossible!
+"A currency union without financial equalization - that's impossible!
 The strong must help."

 Fleshing out France's vision for a European economic government, Macron said he wanted a new euro commissioner in Brussels to coordinate the economic, finance and social policies of the 19 euro countries.